 A systemic investigation arises when an issue is identified that may impact many taxpayers or a segment of the population.
 Our Office conducts reviews of the individual service complaints and telephone calls received to identify possible trends.
 We engage our Recognised Controlling Bodies (RCBs), tax professionals, academics and community support structures while continuously scanning and receiving media queries to identify systemic issues.

-The Tax Ombud is required to obtain permission from the Minister of Finance before investigating issues identified as systemic.
-This is a requirement in terms of Section 16(2)(f) of the Tax Administration Act (TAA).
+The Tax ombud is required to obtain permission from the Minister of Finance before investigating issues identified as systemic, if it relates to an area that is not raised in a formal complaint.
+This is a requirement in terms of Section 16(1)(b) of the Tax Administration Act (TAA).
+Where the issue is identified from formal complaints that fall in the Tax Ombud’s mandate in terms of section 16(1)(a), the OTO can investigate the systemic issue without Ministerial approval as provided for in s16(2)(f).

 The OTO considers various factors when considering whether issues that taxpayers encounter are systemic.
 These factors are: